yungshenglu/StudyJams/Coursera/ArtScienceML/4-PinchScience/README.md

         * Less emphasis on errors where the output is relatively close to the label
     * Regularization is important in logistic regression because driving the loss to zero is difficult and dangerous
         ![](../../../res/img/Coursera/ArtScienceML/ArtScienceML-4-6.png)

-### Quiz - Logistic Regression Regularization

-* Why is it important to add regularization to logistic regression?
-    * A. Helps stops weights being driven to +/- infinity
-    * B. Helps logits stay away from asymptotes which can halt training
-    * C. Transforms outputs into a calibrated probability estimate
-    * D. Both A & B
-    * E. Both A & C
-    > Answer: D.

 * Often we do both regularization and early stopping to counteract overfitting
     ![](../../../res/img/Coursera/ArtScienceML/ArtScienceML-4-7.png)
     * Early stopping is an approximate equivalent of L2 regularization